avowkind/groat/source/_posts/SciCoCom-Roundup-2.md

 # Closing
-Nick Jones from NeSI gave a glimpse of whats coming soon for NZ researchers and developers in the form of new supercomputers.
+Nick Jones from NeSI gave a glimpse of what's coming soon for NZ researchers and developers in the form of new supercomputers.
 Rather than repeat it here take a look at https://www.nesi.org.nz/news/2017/06/new-computing-platform-power-nz-research

 Finally I closed the conference with a brief summary of the above and some new things I needed to go home and investigate:
 New terms